Callorhinchus: Species

 A number of fossil species are also known, extending back into the mid-Cretaceous (Albian).

 Fishery and conservation effort

 Currently, no effort is being made to conserve the family Callorhinchidae, but the species are heavily fished for food in South America.
 Because of this, they are extremely susceptible to being overfished.
 The greatest risk to this species is trawling or net fishing.
 Using this method, large numbers are caught quickly.
 Once caught, the fish are sold as whitefish or silver trumpeter fillets.
 The most common location of export is Australia.
-Under the IUCN, the three extant species of Callorhinchidae are all listed as least concern, as they remain common.
+Under the IUCN, two of the three extant species of Callorhinchidae are listed as least concern, as they remain common.
+Callorhinchus callorynchus is listed as Vulnerable.
 While fishing quotas are in place in Australia and New Zealand, this is the furthest that the conservation effort spans.
 Rarely, they are caught to be placed in aquaria, but this is much less common than fishery for food.